adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ve got a right to cackle, I guess," replied Billina.
 "I’ve just laid my egg.'

 "But don’t you know that eggs are poison?" roared the King.
 "Eggs belong to the outside world.
-Here, in my under- ground kingdom, they are poison.
+Here, in my underground kingdom, they are poison.
 Take it away at once!"

 "I’ll take the egg," said the Scarecrow.
-"I’m making a col- lection of Billina’s eggs."
+"I’m making a collection of Billina’s eggs."

 A moment later the doors flew open and Dorothy entered, leading the little Prince Evring by the hand.

 Dorothy’s success greatly encouraged the Scarecrow.
-How- ever, he was as unfortunate as the others except Dorothy.
+However, he was as unfortunate as the others except Dorothy.
 So he became a solid gold **card-receiver**1.

 "It is my turn, now," said Billina, briskly.

 "Then go ahead, you absurd feathered fool!" grumbled the King.

-Purple, Green and Gold
+## Purple, Green and Gold

 The yellow hen walked slowly over the rich velvet carpets of the splendid palace.
 She was examining everything she met with her sharp little eyes.
 As she went through the rooms she counted the purple ornaments; and although some were small and hidden in queer places, Billina found them all.
 The yellow hen returned to a large purple footstool.
 She placed a claw upon this and said "Ev".
 At once the footstool vanished and a lovely lady, tall and slender, stood before her.